nrednav/final-year-project/README.md

 ---

 ## Backlog
+- [ ] Create dockerfile with ubuntu as base image and install necessary dependencies in it (such as pm2 etc)
+- [ ] Test app on ubuntu laptop & mac
 - [ ] Finish escrow stage interface + backend
+	- [ ] Add buyer & seller draft greenlights to session model so that conditional rendering can prevent them from re-submitting their greenlight
+	- [ ] Remove unused attributes from all models
 - [ ] Try putting entire project into docker, via dockerfile (so as to manage dependencies) purchased arrays
 - [x] Add heading to buyer and seller dashboards to identify them